giorgioangel/vesuvius-kintsugi/README.md

 ### Interactive UI
 - A graphical user interface that enables users to navigate through 3D Zarr data.
 - Tools for labeling including brush, eraser, and flood fill (3D bucket).
-- Functionality to toggle the visibility of labels and original images.
+- Toggle visibility of labels, barrier masks, and original images.
+- Adjust the transparency of label and barrier overlays.
 - Undo feature to revert the last action.

-### Flood Fill Algorithm
+- Switch between editing labels and barrier masks.

+### Advanced Labeling Features
-- A 3D flood fill algorithm for segmenting contiguous structures within the volumetric data.
+- A 3D flood fill algorithm to segment contiguous structures within the data.
-- Adjustable parameters such as intensity threshold and selection size.
+- Configurable settings such as intensity threshold, bucket layer selection, and maximum propagation steps for precise control.
+- Edit barrier masks to prevent the flood fill algorithm from propagating into restricted areas.

 ### Efficient Data Handling
 - Loading and saving of Zarr formatted data directly from and to disk.

-### Accessibility
+### Accessibility and Assistance
-- User-friendly controls with tooltips for guidance.
+- Tooltips provide guidance for each control.
-- A dedicated help window with detailed instructions on tool usage.
+- A help window offers detailed tool usage instructions.
+- The interface is designed to be user-friendly and intuitive.

 ### Letter dataset
 - A small Zarr dataset of cropped letters from Scroll 1 to practice labeling